jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

     ```

 If the command output shows that a target URL isn't accessible for any of the repositories, you'll need to make the URL accessible before proceeding to transfer the config.
 You can then rerun the command to ensure that the URLs are accessible.

+If the command execution fails with an error indicating that the configuration import failed against the target server due to some existing data, before using the --force flag to override it, consider reviewing the configuration present in the cloud instance to ensure if it's safe to override.
+If you would like to preserve the existing configuration in cloud instance whilst transferring the additional data from on-premise, refer to the link here (https://docs.jfrog-applications.jfrog.io/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer#transferring-projects-and-repositories-from-multiple-source-instances).
+This section describes a merge task instead of transfer, to sync the data between the instances.

+NOTE: Users will not be transferred while executing merge.
+Only Repositories and Projects will be merged with the cloud instance.

 ***